-

 – Power lines and transformers: Impedance (or admittance)

 – Once all the electrical elements are modelled in an electrical network, equations can be set up and solved using the generic approaches of circuit analysis.
-Nowadays, it is carried out by computers in daily practice.
+Nowadays, it is carried out by computers in daily practice.- Could the power flow equations be solved by linear circuit analysis approach? – No.

 – Power flow equation is completely non-linear, which cannot be solved with a generic analytical solutions.